Refinements of the Bottom and Strange MSSM Higgs Yukawa Couplings at NNLO: Introduction

 The discovery of a Standard-Model-like Higgs boson at the LHC \cite{discovery} completed the theory of electroweak and strong interactions.
 The existence of an elementary Higgs boson \cite{hi64} is a necessary ingredient of a weakly interacting renormalizable theory with spontaneous symmetry breaking \cite{smren}.
 The measured Higgs mass of ($125.09 \pm 0.24$) GeV \cite{couplings} ranges at the order of the weak scale.
 However, if embedded in a Grand Unified Theory (GUT), radiative corrections tend to push the Higgs mass towards the GUT scale, if the Higgs couples to particles at this large scale.
 This problem is known as the hierarchy problem \cite{hierarchy}.
-A possible solution to this problem is provided by supersymmetry (SUSY) at the TeV scale \cite{susy,susyrev}.
+A solution to this problem might be offered by supersymmetry (SUSY) at the TeV scale \cite{susy,susyrev}.

-The minimal supersymmetric extension of the Standard Model (MSSM) requires the introduction of two Higgs doublets implying the existence of five elementary Higgs bosons, two neutral CP-even (scalar) bosons $h$, $H$, one neutral CP-odd (pseudoscalar) boson $A$ and two charged bosons $H^\pm$.
-At lowest order the MSSM Higgs sector is entirely fixed by two independent input parameters, which are generally chosen as $\tgb=v_2/v_1$, the ratio of the two vacuum expectation values $v_{1,2}$, and the pseudoscalar Higgs mass $M_A$ if all SUSY parameters are real.
-Including the one-loop and dominant two-loop corrections the upper bound on the light scalar Higgs mass is lifted to $M_h\lesssim 135$ GeV \cite{mssmrad}.
-More recent first three-loop results confirm this upper bound within less than 1 GeV \cite{mssmrad3}.
-The various Higgs couplings to fermions and gauge bosons depend on mixing angles $\alpha$ and $\beta$, which are defined by diagonalizing the neutral and charged Higgs mass matrices.
-They are collected in Table \ref{tab:higgs_sm_couplings} relative to the SM Higgs couplings.
+The minimal supersymmetric extension of the Standard Model (MSSM) contains two Higgs doublets yielding five elementary Higgs bosons after electroweak symmetry breaking, two neutral CP-even (scalar) bosons $h$, $H$, one neutral CP-odd (pseudoscalar) boson $A$ and two charged bosons $H^\pm$.
+The MSSM Higgs sector is described by two input parameters at leading order, which are generally chosen as $\tgb=v_2/v_1$, the ratio of the two vacuum expectation values $v_{1,2}$, and the pseudoscalar Higgs mass $M_A$, if all SUSY parameters are real.
+Including the one-loop and leading two-loop corrections, the upper bound on the light scalar Higgs mass is lifted to $M_h\lesssim 135$ GeV \cite{mssmrad}.
+The more recent three-loop results modify this upper bound by less than 1 GeV \cite{mssmrad3}.
+The Higgs couplings to gauge bosons and fermions involve mixing angles $\alpha$ and $\beta$, which are determined by diagonalizing the neutral and charged Higgs mass matrices.
+They are listed in Table \ref{tab:higgs_sm_couplings} relative to the SM Higgs couplings.